-Here you will find the overarching approach to implementing BIM in the UK, brought to you by UK BIM Alliance, BSI and CDBB.
+Here you will find the overarching approach to implementing BIM in the UK, brought to you by BSI, CDBB and the UK BIM Alliance.

 The work you see here has been, and continues to be, the result of a massive collaborative effort, from many people over a long time, often on a voluntary basis.
 Thank you to all for the time and passion given.

 As UKBIMFramework.org evolves, other websites such as bim-level2.org will be redirected here as we consolidate our knowledge in this collaboration between BSI, CDBB and the UK BIM Alliance.

 We hope you find the resources here useful in helping you on your journey to digital transformation.
 The UK BIM Framework is a vital foundation for future developments.
 We want to ensure that through the Framework you have the support you need to implement BIM.
 Please do let us know if you have feedback or ideas on how we can improve this support.

 The BIM Process

 Design – Deploy digital techniques to design better performing buildings, homes and infrastructure.
 Use good practice, secure by default, information management to get data right from the start.

 Build – Exploit new and emerging digital construction and manufacturing technologies, processes and techniques.
 Secure, shared information, enabling clients, design teams, construction teams and the supply chain to work more closely together to improve safety, quality and productivity during construction.